CSU-CS162/Lab092DArrays/README.md

 After finishing you implementation it will help to run through the game and try to create a victory case and see if it functions correctly.
 Optionally, you can also create more test to test all cases possible for victory conditions.

 ## Step 4: Turning In
-Once finished, be sure to submit your `TwoDArraysUtility.java`, there is no participation grade being taken for labs this week!
+Once finished, be sure to submit your `TwoDArraysUtility.java` and make sure to get your self-explanation checked.

 # Additional Information
 ## 2D Arrays